megalithic/dotfiles/README.md

 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `bin/dotup`, or you can explicitly run `bin/symlinks`.
+These get symlinked when you run `bin/dotup`, or you can explicitly run `bin/symlinks`.
 - **topic/\<platform\>.sh**: Platform-specific installers to handle additional things that you may need to happen for that topic.